Soil moisture, type, and evaporation

 For those users we offer a netCDF-File with gridded country area information with the area each country occupies coded with a specific number on a 0.5° x 0.5° grid.
 The country associated with the respective number given in the netCDF file can be read in the corresponding table.

 For users who need to know the land-water-distribution at fine spatial resolution we offer here the MOD44W data set.
-It is based on data of the SRTM shuttle mission and MODIS and provides the land-water-distribution at 250 m spatial resolution.
+It is based on data of the SRTM shuttle mission and MODIS and provides the land-water-distribution at 250 m spatial resolution and annual temporal resolution (2000-2015).
 More details are given here.